dhevarghese/SAGE-MLU-Hackathon/README.md

 * **Interpretability**: Understanding how LLMs structure conceptual knowledge is helpful to interpretability.
 * **Better Probing & Steering**: If concepts are geometrically structured, we can develop better ways to extract and modify knowledge in LLMs.
-* **Generalization**: Insights into hierarchical encoding could improve compositionality in multimodal AI.
+* **Generalization**: Insights into hierarchical encoding could improve compositionality in multimodal models.

 ## Hackathon Goals: Extend to Vision Language Models!